alexandrehalas/javascript-dom-and-events-fundamentals/README.md

 ### Parameters

 selectors: A string containing one or more selectors to match.
 This string must be a valid CSS selector string; if it isn't, a SyntaxError exception is thrown.
 See Locating DOM elements using selectors for more about selectors and how to manage them.

+## Events

+Events are things that happen in the system you are programming, which the system tells you about so your code can react to them.

+For example, if the user clicks a button on a webpage, you might want to react to that action by displaying an information box.
+In this article, we discuss some important concepts surrounding events, and look at how they work in browsers.
+This won't be an exhaustive study; just what you need to know at this stage.

+### What is an event?

+Events are things that happen in the system you are programming — the system produces (or "fires") a signal of some kind when an event occurs, and provides a mechanism by which an action can be automatically taken (that is, some code running) when the event occurs.
+Events are fired inside the browser window, and tend to be attached to a specific item that resides in it.
+This might be a single element, a set of elements, the HTML document loaded in the current tab, or the entire browser window.
+There are many different types of events that can occur.

+- The user selects, clicks, or hovers the cursor over a certain element.
+- The user chooses a key on the keyboard.
+- The user resizes or closes the browser window.
+- A web page finishes loading.
+- A form is submitted.
+- A video is played, paused, or ends.
+- An error occurs.